-As economy reels under coronavirus spread, Trump and Mexican leader tout start of three-nation trade pact
+As economy reels from pandemic, Trump and Mexican president mark start of 3-nation trade pact

 Though the two expressed confidence that the pact would pay dividends, experts have raised questions over how well some of the new trade deal’s core provisions will work out.

 The Trump administration last year agreed to modify the deal under pressure from House Democrats, who were delaying ratification.
-New language was added at the 11th hour to make sure that Mexico implemented a range of domestic labor reforms, including granting workers the right to form independent unions.
+New language was added at the 11th hour to make sure that Mexico implemented various domestic labor reforms, including granting workers the right to form independent unions.

-In congressional testimony last month, Robert E. Lighthizer, the president’s chief trade negotiator, called USMCA “the best trade agreement in U.S. history,” but acknowledged that enforcing the labor provisions would be difficult.
+In recent congressional testimony, Robert E. Lighthizer, the president’s chief trade negotiator, called USMCA “the best trade agreement in U.S. history” but acknowledged that enforcing the labor provisions would be tough.

-The agreement includes a novel provision that would allow the U.S. to temporarily block exports from specific Mexican factories if it believes worker rights were being violated there while awaiting a decision from an independent panel of experts.
+The agreement includes a novel provision that would allow the United States to temporarily block exports from specific Mexican factories if it thinks worker rights were being violated there while awaiting a decision from an independent panel of experts.

 Even as López Obrador arrived at the White House, there were signs of trouble on the labor front.
 Susana Prieto, a Mexican attorney representing workers in maquiladora factories near the U.S. border, accused the Mexican government of seeking to intimidate her with a prosecution on trumped-up charges.

-Prieto, who has sought higher wages and reforms to make factory work safer amid the coronavirus pandemic, was released from a Mexican jail on July 1.
-She had been imprisoned for three weeks on charges that included inciting a riot, after seeking to register an independent union.
+Prieto, who has sought higher wages and changes to make factory work safer during the pandemic, was released from a Mexican jail on July 1.
+She had been held for three weeks on charges that included inciting a riot, after seeking to register an independent union.
 The terms of her release required her to leave the border region near Texas for the state of Chihuahua, hundreds of miles away.
-But prosecutors there also have warrants for her arrest, she says.
+But prosecutors there also have warrants for her arrest, she said.

 At a news conference, Prieto called López Obrador’s visit to Washington “completely inappropriate.”

-Also on Wednesday, thousands of miles from the White House, officials in Florida detained the former governor of Chihuahua state, Mexican officials said — in what amounted to a coup for López Obrador.
-While Trump didn’t mention the arrest of Cesar Duarte, it was widely seen in Mexico as a good will gesture from the White House.
-The Mexican president had promised to win the extradition of the notorious politician, wanted on corruption charges.
+Also on Wednesday, far from the White House, officials in Florida detained the former governor of Chihuahua state, Mexican officials said — in what amounted to a coup for López Obrador.
+While Trump didn’t mention the arrest of Cesar Duarte, it was widely seen in Mexico as a goodwill gesture from the White House.
+The Mexican president had promised to win the extradition of the notorious politician, who is wanted on corruption charges.

-Mary Beth Sheridan contributed to this report from Mexico City
+Mary Beth Sheridan in Mexico City contributed to this report.